7 Chain Maille Jewelry-Making Tips: Jump Rings, Springback, Tools, and More

 - Be sure to buy only saw-cut jump rings, because they have flush-cut edges for perfect closures.
 If you make your own jump rings, saw them apart instead of using wire cutters, unless you’re mindful to use flush cutters properly every time.

 - When tumbling jump rings, instead of using steel shot, Scott uses what he calls a “silver flower,” which is simply three 10-gauge silver hoops soldered closed and connected, with the usual water and soap.
 Imagine trying to pick your jump rings out of steel shot!
 Another option is to slide your jump ring coil onto a length of heavier gauge craft wire, saw the rings apart but leave them on the wire, and twist the ends of the wire closed to keep them all together while tumbling.
 (Thanks to JMD member karo4751 for that tip!)

 - When you make your own jump rings, one mandrel won’t necessarily produce the same size jump rings in different metals.
 When the coiled wire is released, it loosens in what is known as springback.
 The tension in the metal, determined by the type of metal it is, determines how much springback the metal has.
 Stiffer metals have more spring, which will produce jump rings with an ID slightly larger than the mandrel.
 This is important to keep in mind if you intend to mix metals in a project or if you want to make jump rings with an exact ID.

-Get more expert instruction, tips, and chain maille jewelry-making projects from Karen, Scott, and others in two books, two video workshops, and an eBook–along with all of the materials to make sterling silver Elfweave Loop earrings (above)–all in our Ultimate Chain Maille Collection.
-But hurry, only 50 are available and they’ll go fast!
+Get more expert instruction, tips, and chain maille jewelry projects from Karen, Scott, and others in two books, two video workshops, and an eBook–along with all of the materials to make sterling silver Elfweave Loop earrings (above)–all in our Ultimate Chain Maille Collection.
+You can also get your chain maille fix with the Chain Maille Bundle!